 If your child has recurrent infections at the top of their buttocks, they may have a condition known as pilonidal disease.
-At California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, the skilled surgical team offers pilonidal cyst drainage and sinus removal procedures to prevent the spread of infection and ease pain.
+At California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, the skilled surgical team offers pilonidal cyst drainage and sinus removal procedures to prevent the spread of infection and ease pain.
 Find out more about treatment options for pilonidal disease by calling the California Pediatric Surgical Group office nearest you or requesting an appointment online today.

 Pilonidal disease is a chronic skin infection that develops in the crease of the buttocks.
 This condition is most common in children going through puberty and can affect men and women through the age of 40.